truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $log.log($scope.getCurrentLanguage());
 ```
 ###_getCurrentPlatformPotential_ ![Method][meth]
-Returns the current Platform potential state, which tells us if the system is running at full sped or not, or being blocked and protected agains full use in some way.
+Returns the current Platform potential state, which tells us if the system is running at full sped or not, or being blocked and protected against full use in some way.
 (See [Enum](#enum) and [availablePlatformPotentials](#availablePlatformPotentials) for more details about various potential states).

 ####getCurrentPlatformPotential()